FarronF/limerick-council-meetings/meetings/2022/11/21-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 24th October 2022.md

 Athlunkard Villas Football Club and the intention to bring a Section 183 Notice to Full Council

-in this regard, for approval.---
+in this regard, for approval.
+---
 4

 The report, as circulated, was noted by Members.